 Kawachi Fuji-en (Wisteria Garden)

-The 3000 square meters park known for its world famous wisteria tunnel is located in Yawatahigashi-ku, Kitakyushu-shi.
-The garden is only open to public for the wisteria season in spring and autumn-leaf season in fall.
-The scenery of 700 maple trees turned red is very impressive and worth a visit.
+Photo: http://pds.exblog.jpThis large park in Kitakyushu is known for its wisteria tunnel.
+The garden is only open to the public for the wisteria season in spring and autumn-leaf season in fall.
+The impressive scenery of 700 maple trees is various shades of orange and red is worth a visit.
 The best autumn-leaf viewing season is from mid-November to the beginning of December.

 We hope you enjoyed our walkthrough of some of the great autumn-leaf viewing spots in Fukuoka.
-If you have the chance to visit some of them, please share your impressions in the comments section!
+If you have the chance to visit some of them, please share your impressions on our Facebook page!